code0nwheels/Dwellpy/readme.md

 # Dwellpy

 Dwellpy is an accessibility application designed for people with motor disabilities that allows users to perform mouse clicks by simply hovering (or "dwelling") their cursor over a target area for a short period of time.
 No physical button presses required!
-This tool is particularly helpful for individuals with cerebral palsy, hand tremors, repetitive strain injuries, limited dexterity, or conditions like Parkinson's, arthritis, or muscular dystrophy.
+This tool is particularly helpful for individuals who use head trackers or alternative mouse controls where physical clicking isn't possible, as well as for those with cerebral palsy, hand tremors, repetitive strain injuries, limited dexterity, or conditions like Parkinson's, arthritis, or muscular dystrophy.

 ## Features